Coconut Tres Leches Cupcakes

-- In a large bowl, cream butter and sugar until light and fluffy.
-Add egg whites, one at a time, beating well after each addition.
-Beat in vanilla.
-Combine the flour, baking powder, baking soda and salt; add to the creamed mixture alternately with buttermilk, beating well after each addition.
+- Cream butter and sugar until light and fluffy.
+Beat in vanilla and egg whites, one at a time, beating well after each addition.
+In another bowl, whisk together flour, baking powder, baking soda and salt; add to creamed mixture alternately with buttermilk, beating after each addition.

-- Fill paper-lined muffin cups two-thirds full.
-Bake at 350° for 18-22 minutes or until a toothpick inserted near the center comes out clean.
-Place pan on a wire rack; cool for 10 minutes.
-Remove paper liners from cupcakes; return to pan.
+- Fill prepared cups about two-thirds full.
+Bake until a toothpick inserted in center comes out clean, 17-20 minutes.
+Cool 10 minutes.
+Remove cupcakes to a 15x10x1-in. pan.

 - In a bowl, mix sweetened condensed, evaporated and coconut milks.
 Poke holes in cupcakes with a skewer, about 1/2 in. apart.
 Slowly spoon milk mixture over top, allowing it to absorb into cake.
-Cover and refrigerate for 2 hours.
+Refrigerate, covered, at least 2 hours.